juliansommer/prompts/README.md

 - next-auth 5.0.0-beta.4 and subsequently next 14.1.3 is required to fix a typescript session issue
 - eslint 8.57.0 and subsequently eslint-config-next 14.2.3 is required as next 14.1.3 does not work with eslint 9

-## TODO

-- add a way for users to specify what model specifically the prompt is for

-  - would need to update models/prompt.js and delete all the current records in mongo, add an input field on Form.jsx component, display the model somewhere on promptcard.jsx, modify api/prompt/new/route.js to accept the model field as well

-  - also have model work with search so if instead of clicking a model i search it it would still work